A record low on average 30-year fixed mortgage: 3.29%

 The average rate on a 30-year fixed mortgage has hit a record low of 3.29%, driven down by investors shifting money into the safety of U.S. Treasurys as the viral outbreak deepens

-WASHINGTON -- The average rate on a 30-year fixed mortgage has hit a record low of 3.29%, driven down by investors shifting money into the safety of U.S. Treasurys as the coronavirus outbreak deepens.
+WASHINGTON -- The average rate on a 30-year fixed mortgage has hit a record low of 3.29%, driven down by investors shifting money into the safety of U.S. Treasurys as the coronavirus outbreak has deepened.

-Mortgage buyer Freddie Mac says the average rate on the benchmark long-term loan tumbled this week from 3.45% last week.
-The new rate marks the lowest level since Freddie Mac started tracking it in 1971, the company says.
+Mortgage buyer Freddie Mac said Thursday that the average on the benchmark 30-year loan tumbled this week from 3.45% last week.
+The new rate is the lowest since Freddie Mac started tracking it in 1971, the company said.

-The steep decline in the average 30-year rate came in a week when the Federal Reserve made a surprise emergency cut in its benchmark interest rate to try to support the economy in the face of the spreading coronavirus.
-Investors seeking safety and anticipating further rate cuts by the Fed to address the crisis have poured money into Treasurys and other fixed-income securities that are regarded as safe havens.
-Long-term mortgage rates closely track the yields on the 10-year Treasury.
+The tumble in long-term mortgage rates came in a week when the Federal Reserve made a surprise emergency cut in its benchmark interest rate to support the economy in the face of the spreading coronavirus.
+Investors seeking safety and anticipating further rate cuts by the Fed have shifted money into Treasurys and other fixed-income securities that are perceived as safe havens.
+Long-term mortgage rates tend to closely track the yields on the 10-year Treasury.

+Lower mortgage rates potentially could help lift the housing market, a key pillar of the U.S. economy.
+More people could find home purchases affordable.
+And more existing homeowners could decide to refinance to lower rates and free up cash to spend.
+This trend could help support economic growth, which is driven primarily by consumer spending.

+On Thursday, Freddie Mac's survey of loan rates showed that the average rate on a 15-year fixed mortgage sliding this week to 2.79% from 2.95% last week.

 The World Health Organization has urged all countries to focus on combating the virus.
 The latest figures show that there are now roughly 17 times as many new infections outside China as in it.
 To date, the virus has infected nearly 97,000 people and killed over 3,300.